'Earthquake Lights' [ EQL ] are airborne luminosities associated with seismic activity - reports of them go back more than 2000 years.

 “With the beginning of seismology as a science in the 19th century, many scholars devoted time to reporting luminosities associated with earthquake activity.
 To name a few, the Irish engineer Robert Mallet, the “founder of seismology”, published a five part catalog entitled “On the Facts of Earthquake Phenomena” (Mallet, 1851, 1852, 1853, 1854, 1855), in which numerous reports on earthquake luminosities can be found.
 His catalog, first presented to the British Association of Science, covers the years 1606 B.C. to 1842 A.D..
 Ignazio Galli, an Italian priest who graduated in Natural Sciences, published in the early 1900s a catalog of 148 seismic events associated with different types of luminosities.
 His catalog covers the years 89 B.C. to 1910 A.D. and focuses mainly, but not exclusively, on European events (Galli, 1910).
 Other early researchers on the subject of earthquake lights (EQL) include the work of Taramelli and Mercalli (1888), De Ballore (1913), Terada (1931), Musya (1932), and Montandon (1948).”

 The lights are reported to appear while an earthquake is occurring, although there have been sightings of lights before or after earthquakes.
 The light shapes are described as similar to those of the auroras, with a white to bluish hue, but occasionally they have been reported having a wider colour spectrum.
-The luminosity is reported to be visible for several seconds, but has also been reported to last for tens of minutes.
+The luminosity is reported to be visible for several seconds, but has also been seen to last for tens of minutes.

 There are many fully documented occurrences, including recent photo and video evidence.